Gauchinho

-Paulo Roberto Junges (born 7 May 1976), commonly known as Gauchinho, is a retired Brazilian football striker.
-His best performance as a striker came in 1999 while playing for Cerro Porteño, as he was the top scorer for the 1999 Copa Libertadores with 6 goals and the Paraguayan 1st Division topscorer with 22 goals.
+Paulo Roberto Junges (born 7 May 1976), commonly known as Gauchinho, is a Brazilian football coach and former player who played as a striker.
+He is the current head coach of Monte Roraima.

+Gauchinho's best performance as a striker came in 1999 while playing for Cerro Porteño, as he was the top scorer for the 1999 Copa Libertadores with 6 goals and the Paraguayan 1st Division topscorer with 22 goals.

 Early life

 The son of German descendants, he was born in the small town of Selbach located in the north of the state of Rio Grande do Sul, on 7 May 1976.

 Gauchinho always had a passion for playing football.
 He spared no effort to achieve this dream.
 In 1991 at age 15, his dream of becoming a football player began to materialize.
 He qualified to play on the youth team of Sport Club Internacional of Porto Alegre, where he played for over a year.
 In 1992 he transferred to Tuna Luso in Belém, the capital of Pará, where he played on the youth teams until 1995, when he aroused the interest of some of Brazil's biggest clubs.
 He was loaned to São Paulo to participate in the Copa São Paulo de Juniores.
 The manager of the youth team, Darío Pereyra, had already formed the team, so Gauchinho didn't have an opportunity to play.
 He returned to his home club and signed his first professional contract.